 Importance of Bar Bending Schedule

-BBS: essential process for classifying total steel bars in civil engineering construction.
+BBS is an essential process for classifying total steel bars in civil engineering construction.
 This tabular representation shows the length, thickness, diameter, and other properties of the reinforcement bars used.
-Bar bending schedule contributes to low-cost house construction.
+Bar bending schedules also contribute to low-cost house construction.

 - The construction of Reinforced Cement Concrete (RCC) requires the use of a Bar Bending Schedule (BBS) to ensure its importance.

-- BBS helps calculate cutting length of bars and reconcile materials in reinforcement processing.
+- BBS helps calculate the cutting length of bars and reconcile materials in reinforcement processing.

 - BBS helps reduce wastage and saves time & money by enabling efficient work on concrete units during construction.